20 great rivers for tubing

 “I don't even feel the heat here,” said my friend Adele.
 “You'd never guess it was 95.”

-The last time Adele and I went tubing on a lazy river, it was February in the Wisconsin Dells' indoor waterparks.
-This time, it was July in Isanti, just north of the Twin Cities, and we were tired of the heat, not the cold.
+The last time Adele and I went tubing on a lazy river, it was in one of the Wisconsin Dells' indoor waterparks, in February.
+This time, it was July in central Minnesota, and we were tired of the heat, not the cold.

-On warm weekends, Country Camping Tent & RV Park keeps its two vans going nonstop, shuttling tubes and people to Martin's Landing, from which they make the two-mile float back to the campground.
-Usually, it takes two or three hours.
+On warm weekends, Country Camping near Isanti keeps its two vans going nonstop, shuttling tubes and people to Martin's Landing, from which they make the two-mile float back to the campground.
+Usually, it takes about two hours.

 We didn't see any of the bald eagles that nest near the river, or the sandhill cranes that feed in the fields.
 But the trees were full of songbirds, breaking the silence with their trills.